-Nearly all incoming Ph.D. students receive full tuition remission, a multi-year research or teaching assistantship, annual travel funding, and an 80% subsidy for student health insurance.
+Nearly all incoming Ph.D. students receive full tuition remission, a 50% subsidy in general student fees (starting fall 2020), a multi-year research or teaching assistantship, annual travel funding, and an 80% subsidy for student health insurance.
 Stipend levels are highly competitive, and with Waco’s low cost of living, roughly two-thirds of Ph.D. graduates accrue no student loan debt during their doctoral program.

 Masters programs offer varying levels of support, ranging from a partial tuition waiver to full tuition remission with a stipend.
 Please contact your program of interest for details.
 Professional programs typically do not provide funding support.